Click on contents option to jump down to relevant section, or scroll down for whole document.

 - Summary of requirements

 Welcome to the Physics Department.
 This guide is to help you during your studies towards a M.S. or Ph.D. degree.
 The requirements for earning either a Master of Science in Physics or a Doctor of Philosophy in Physics at Florida State University are described in this guidebook.
 Students seeking one of the above degrees should familiarize themselves with these requirements and assume the responsibility for satisfying them.
-If a rule change is made after a student has been admitted to the graduate program, the student has the option of following either the rule which was in effect when he or she entered or all of the new rules.
+If a rule change is made after a student has been admitted to the graduate program, the student has the option of following either the rule which was in effect when they entered or all of the new rules.

 2.1.
 General information